 I have ever tried it but maybe it is a good option if you are doing weight training and want to get muscular mass.
 Probably it is a easuer way as well to get the protein faster and gelp your muscles recover after each training.

 hello dear. thanks for asking. i prefer natural protein sources. i have not used protein shake but i read in an article that protein shake is as good as protein source.
 I will recommend you to do your own research.

-- What’s your favorite savory breakfast?
+- What’s your favourite breakfast?

 - What time is the best time to eat breakfast?
 Straight away or after your morning routine?